Mechanical manual-winding - 1 single barrel

 The base is the 7-day power reserve manual-winding caliber that has already made the 19Thirty famous.
 Adapted now to include a UTC display, the 19Thirty Orbis Mundi is a snap to set, only using the crown to both set the time and the 24 world cities.

-In development for more than two years, the Orbis Mundi, Latin for “the world,” simplifies both the setting and the indications of the world timer for a new generation of female watch lovers.
+Using an aventurine dial, reading the time in all 24 time zones is easy too, as the world cities are aligned so they can be viewed at a glance.
+In development for more than two years, the Orbis Mundi, Latin for “the world,” simplifies both the setting and the indications of the world timer for a new generation of watch lovers.

-Exquisitely finished, the Orbis Mundi stands out for its ease of use and emblematic Fleurier case, a true symbol of two centuries of watchmaking excellence.
-The ergonomic 42mm polished Grade 5 titanium case provides optimal comfort no matter the size of the woman’s wrist, thanks to its slim profile (11.25mm) and its iconic real-sapphire-cabochon-topped crown and BOVET bow at 12 o’clock.
-The base dial is enhanced with Fleurisanne engraving, a signature of the House of BOVET.
+Exquisitely finished, the Orbis Mundi is powered by an in-house manufacture movement, and stands out for its ease of use and emblematic Fleurier case, a true symbol of two centuries of watchmaking excellence.
+The ergonomic 42mm polished titanium case provides optimal comfort no matter the size of the wearer's wrist, thanks to its slim profile (11.25mm).

-The sapphire glass of the screw-down back lets collectors appreciate every detail of this finely finished manual-wind manufacture movement, polished, angled, and decorated like the House of BOVET’s high complications, thanks to the work of the in-house artisans.
-The exhibition back is also a hallmark from the history of Maison BOVET: the BOVET brothers are famous for inventing the see-through cover during the 1800s to showcase their finely engraved movements.
+The sapphire glass of the screw-down back lets collectors appreciate every detail of this finely finished manual-wind manufacture movement.
+The exhibition back is also a hallmark from the history of Maison BOVET: the BOVET brothers are famous for inventing the transparent back at the dawn of the 19th century.

-The Orbis Mundi suits today’s global society – it’s more important than ever to know what time it is anywhere and everywhere in the world.
+The 19Thirty Orbis Mundi suits today’s global society – even if we can’t travel as freely as we could before, it’s more important than ever to know what time it is everywhere in the world.